bostontrader/bookwerx-core-rust/README.md

 Please also be aware that in more complex queries you may have parsing problems related to spaces around parentheses.

-Because of the woes associated with both ordinary REST and GraphQL we have implemented the /sql endpoint whereby the user can submit a string of SQL and get back expected results.
+Because of the woes associated with both ordinary REST and GraphQL we have implemented the /sql endpoint whereby the client can submit a string of SQL and get back expected results.
 This feature is not for the faint-of-hearted because it requires knowledge of SQL generally as well as the underlying MySQL schema.
 Not to mention the risk of SQL injection attacks.
 Nevertheless, there are several safety features in place that can help you control this risk.

 First of all, we parse any SQL using [nom-sql](https://github.com/ms705/nom-sql), which is a full-blown SQL parser.
 An excellent choice for all your SQL parsing needs in general.